Our all-inclusive guide to preparing for, choosing and using antifouling paints

 You have a number of options when it comes to paint.
 Some people prefer to use a hard antifouling, like International’s Trilux, which will keep the line free from fouling but which, unlike most antifoulings, contains no copper oxide so won’t oxidise at the waterline.

 Others use standard gloss paint, which looks better when dry and shiny, but will run a greater risk of fouling.
 Bear in mind that gloss paint that spends any significant amount of time below the waterline is likely to bubble up.

-Mask a straight line
+How to mask a straight line

 We’ve all seen boats with a wobbly boot-top.
 The trick to getting it straight is to take your time.